Appleton–Hartree equation

-The Appleton–Hartree equation, sometimes also referred to as the Appleton–Lassen equation is a mathematical expression that describes the refractive index for electromagnetic wave propagation in a cold magnetized plasma.
+The Appleton–Hartree equation, sometimes also referred to as the Appleton–Lassen equation, is a mathematical expression that describes the refractive index for electromagnetic wave propagation in a cold magnetized plasma.
 The Appleton–Hartree equation was developed independently by several different scientists, including Edward Victor Appleton, Douglas Hartree and German radio physicist H. K. Lassen.
 Lassen's work, completed two years prior to Appleton and five years prior to Hartree, included a more thorough treatment of collisional plasma; but, published only in German, it has not been widely read in the English speaking world of radio physics.
-Further, regarding the derivation by Appleton, it was noted in the historical study by Gilmore that Wilhelm Altar (while working with Appleton) first calculated the dispersion relation in 1926.
+Further, regarding the derivation by Appleton, it was noted in the historical study by Gillmor that Wilhelm Altar (while working with Appleton) first calculated the dispersion relation in 1926.

 Equation

 The dispersion relation can be written as an expression for the frequency (squared), but it is also common to write it as an expression for the index of refraction:

 The full equation is typically given as follows:

 or, alternatively, with damping term $Z = 0$ and rearranging terms: